 The most primitive type of glass is annealed glass.
 This glass is found in kitchen cabinets and glass vases.
-When this glass breaks it shatters into sharp jagged pieces and falls onto the floor.
+When this glass breaks it shatters into sharp jagged pieces and falls to the floor.
 Solar Innovations® does not use annealed glass.

 The next type of glass is tempered glass.
 Many people have heard of this type.
 This glass is incredibly strong and is not prone to breaking.
-However, when it does break it shatters into small squares and collapses.
-Solar Innovations® uses tempered glass in its doors, windows and the walls of its glass structures.
+However, when it does break, it shatters into small squares and collapses.
+Solar Innovations® uses tempered glass in its doors, windows, and the walls of its glass structures.

 Please Note: When internal dividers are used in an insulating glass unit, such as grilles, muntin bars, or simulated divided lites, there is the potential that dividers will contact the airspace glass surfaces (surface #2 and #3) of the insulating glass unit.

-This is caused by: Cold temperature conditions, High barometric pressure conditions, the Insulated glass unites or windows are being shipped to an altitude below the insulated glass fabrication altitude, Fabrication of insulating glass units where the insulated glass unit airspace thickness tolerance is at a lower limit, Buffeting wind conditions, or Fabrication of tempered insulting glass units where the tempered glass has a bow in the glass
+This is caused by: Cold temperature conditions, high barometric pressure conditions, the insulated glass unites or windows are being shipped to an altitude below the insulated glass fabrication altitude, fabrication of insulating glass units where the insulated glass unit airspace thickness tolerance is at a lower limit, buffeting wind conditions, or fabrication of tempered insulting glass units where the tempered glass has a bow in the glass